Skills

 # Return String (skill catalog for the system prompt)

-# Use `activate_tool.name` to reference the activation tool
+# Use `skill_activate_tool.name` to reference the activation tool the LLM should call

 end